-- 1 This unincorporated area should include single-family development that is consistent with surrounding neighborhoods.
-Local streets should connect to Terrace Drive, Carlisle Lane, Remington Lane, and Bauer Road.
-A local trail connection should be provided to access the Mid County Trail in the Lake Run Forest Preserve. - This large tract could accommodate a mix of housing, with detached single-family located in the western portion and townhouses and multifamily apartments between Deerpath Road and the proposed roadway connection between Deerpath Road and Bennett Drive.
-Local streets should build off an extension of Oak Street as a neighborhood collector, with other connections being made at Elleby Drive and Meade Boulevard.
-The southern portion should be preserved as open space on the western portion of the parcel and Orchard Flex on the eastern portion.
-This area should include a local trail network that includes the neighborhood to the Mid County Trail, the proposed trail on the ComEd corridor, and the emerging commercial area along - This area should include single-family development that provides logical links to the surrounding street grid.
-Extensions of Sandel Lane, Mirador Drive, and Church Street provide opportunities for local connections north to Seavy Road. - This area should include single-family housing that provides links to surrounding subdivisions.
+- This area should include single-family development that is consistent with surrounding neighborhoods.
+Local streets should connect to Terrace Drive, Carlisle Lane, and Bauer Road.
+A local trail connection should be provided to access the Mid County Trail in the Lake Run Forest Preserve. - This large tract could accommodate a mix of housing, with detached single-family located in the western portion and townhouses andmulti-family apartments near the proposed realignment of Deerpath Road.
+Local streets should build off an extension of Oak Street as a neighborhood collector, with other connections being made at Elleby Drive and Mead Boulevard.
+Development should be configured to minimize impacts on the floodplain in the southwest corner of the site, and should include a local trail network that the neighborhood to the Mid County Trail, proposed trail on the ComEd corridor, and emerging commercial area along Orchard Road. - This area should include single-family development that provides logical links to the surrounding street grid.
+Extensions of Sandel Lane, Mirador Drive, and the stubbed street off Sandel Lane provide opportunities for local connections north to Seavy Road. - This area should include single-family housing that provides links to surrounding subdivisions.
 The extension of Mooseheart Road to Bauer Road would create a neighborhood collector, and local streets should connect to the stubbed Stratford Drive to the north.
 A trail paralleling the Stratford Drive extension could build upon the existing Bennett Park trail and provide a bike connection to commercial uses along Orchard Road. - This area can accommodate single-family housing that would be an extension of neighborhoods to the east and south.
 The site would be bisected by the proposed Forest Ridge Drive extension that would provide access to Orchard Road.
 (This extension would require collaboration with School District 129 as it would require use of a small unused portion of the Jewel Middle School property.)
 South of the extension, the neighborhood could include townhomes that are compatible with the Waterford Oaks development.
 This site should incorporate trails that would provide connections to Jewel Middle School and Orchard Road commercial uses.